San Diego Vacation Packing Tips, What to Bring

 Cool, Casual Clothing

 San Diego’s landscape and scenery also provide the ideal backdrop for photos.
 Sure, a smartphone works well, but there’s the risk of draining your battery.
 Take a point-and-shoot camera to capture vacation memories, or pack a GoPro to record the action.
-If using a smartphone, you can download the Vacay card app to send picture postcards to loved ones.
+If using a smartphone, download the Vacay card app to send picture postcards to loved ones.